willian2610/willian2610/README.md

 📘 I'm a Brazilian Biomedical Informatics Student at UFCSPA.

-💼 I currently work as intern in Data Engineering at Ilegra.
+💼 I currently work as Data Engineer at Ilegra.
 <br/>

 ---